Chajjam/Chajjam.github.io/_posts/2021-07-27-ML-Lecture-14-Dimensionality-Reduction.md

 Extract inputs: Apply PCA to unlabeled dataset x<sup>(i)</sup>... and make it to z<sup>(i)</sup>, which is lower dimension\
 As a result: new training set (z<sup>(i)</sup>, y<sup>(i)</sup>)...\
 \
 Note: mapping x->z should be defined by running PCA only on TRAINING SET.
-This mapping can be applied as well to the exampels
+This mapping can be applied as well to the examples in cross validation and test sets\
+\
+Bad use of PCA: to prevent overfitting\
+Use z<sup>(i)</sup> instead of x<sup>(i)</sup> to reduce the number of fetures to k<n.
+Thus, fewer features, less likely to overfit.\
+This might work, but is not a good way to address overfitting.
+Use regularization instead\
+\
+Where PCA should not be used:\
+Before implementing PCA, first try running whatever you want to do with the original/raw data x<sup>(i)</sup>.
+Only if that does not do what you want, then implement PCA and consider using z<sup>(i)</sup>